4 Rules to follow Before Carving into Sand Molds:

 • Kitchen Utensils~ Spoons, forks, scoops & butter knives all work really well for their own characteristic advantages.
 A spoon makes concave half-spheres into the sand like bubbles, and a fork can create grids or other patterns with a steady hand.
 Don’t let the handles go to waste either!
 Some utensils have squared off or pointed ends that can be a great carving tool as well.
 Follow those mark-making efforts up with another detail tool for a final finished carving.

 Hope this gives you a strong start to your sand mold carving adventures!
-If you run into any snaffoos, questions or concerns, don't hesitate to reach out to Alisa@FeLionStudios.com.
+But if you run into any snaffoos, questions or concerns, don't hesitate to reach out to Alisa@FeLionStudios.com.
 She is more than happy and willing to walk you through the process steps and get you the best casting you can make!